TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Typo3DirectoryStructure/Index.rst

          :code:`uploads/`

    Description
          Default upload directory.
-For example, all images uploaded with the "Image with text" content element will be stored in this directory.
-         Extensions can use the :code:`uploadfolder` setting in the :code:`ext_emconf.php` to specify a subdirectory of :code:`uploads/` for this extension.
+Extensions can use the :code:`uploadfolder` setting in :code:`ext_emconf.php` to specify a subdirectory of :code:`uploads/` for this extension.

 .. ###### END~OF~TABLE ######